-4. Chase Slate® – $0 intro balance transfer fee, 0% introductory APR for 15 months on purchases and balance transfers
+4. Chase Slate® – $0 intro balance transfer fee and get 0% introductory APR for 15 months on purchases and balance transfers

 This deal is easy to find – Chase is one of the biggest banks and makes this credit card deal well known.
-Save with a $0 introductory balance transfer fee, 0% introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
+Save with a $0 introductory balance transfer fee and get 0% introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
 Plus, receive your Monthly FICO® Score for free.

 It’s worth a shot to see how big of a credit line you get.
 If it’s not enough, move on to the other options below.